-The 1620s House and Garden is like taking a step back in time where you can explore the early 17th century house and its gardens and see how people lived 400 years ago.
+The 1620s House & Garden is a place of tranquility, allowing visitors to take a step back in time to explore the early 17th century house and its gardens and see how people lived 400 years ago.
 There are furnished rooms where you can handle objects and talk to the team of volunteers to discover what life was like in the 1620s.

 Where is The 1620s House and Garden located?

 The 1620s House & Garden is located between the villages of Donington le Heath and Hugglescote, not far from the North West Leicestershire towns of Coalville and Ashby de la Zouch.
 It is easily found by following the signposts on the A511 which in turn has junctions off both the M1 and M42/A42.

 Details on what activities are available at The 1620s House and Garden?

 Visitors to the 1620s House & Garden, which was built in the 13th century and modernised in 1618, can learn about the many families who have lived at the house during its 700-year history.
 This included the Digby family, who lived in the house for more than 200 years and has associations to the Gunpowder Plotter Sir Everard Digby.
 The house is set in beautiful, 17th century styled gardens with labelled plants and flowers, an orchard, herb gardens and small maze for children.
 There is a tea room serving freshly prepared food, with a reputation for fantastic cakes.
 The tea room serves light refreshments and includes a small gift shop.
 The site offers a varied events programme including living history themed weekends and activities aimed specifically at children.